-The current SmartWay program provides CO2, NOx and PM gram per mile, and gram per ton-mile emission factors for truck, rail, air and barge freight transport providers.
-These data are provided in the SmartWayCarrierData2016ST.xls file, which is downloaded to the user's computer using the button on the Tool's Home screen.
+The current SmartWay program provides CO2, NOx and PM gram per mile, and gram per ton-mile emission factors for truck, rail, multimodal, logistics, air and barge freight transport providers.
+These data are provided in the SmartWayCarrierData2017ST.xls file, which is downloaded to the user's computer using the button on the Tool's Home screen.

-It is envisioned that SmartWay will incorporate emission factors ocean-going vessel transport providers, and gram per volume-mile emission factors for all modes, in the future.
+It is envisioned that SmartWay will incorporate emission factors ocean-going vessel transport providers in the future.